Tenants

 Custom branding

-Growth plan feature.
-Per-tenant branding is only available on our Growth and Enterprise plans.
+Enterprise plan feature.
+Per-tenant branding is only available on our Enterprise plan.

 You can use tenants to define default branding settings when sending email notifications that override your account-level brand settings.
 When you trigger a workflow with a tenant, it will use any settings defined on that tenant in place of the account-level brand settings to style your email layout steps.